top of page

 • Self-as-Context (observing mind): ACT helps individuals recognize that they are more than their thoughts and emotions.
 It encourages them to develop a broader sense of self, allowing them to observe and accept their experiences from a more objective perspective.

-ACT has been used effectively to address a variety of mental health concerns, including anxiety disorders, depression, chronic pain, substance use disorders, and stress-related issues.
+ACT has been used effectively to address a variety of mental health conditions and concerns, including anxiety disorders, depression, chronic pain, substance use disorders, and stress-related issues.
 It is often delivered in individual therapy sessions, group therapy, or as part of self-help interventions.

 One of the key strengths of ACT is its emphasis on helping individuals build resilience and adaptability in the face of life's challenges.
 By promoting psychological flexibility, individuals can lead more meaningful and fulfilling lives, even in the presence of difficulties and discomfort.
 As with any form of therapy, it's essential to work with a qualified mental health professional to determine if ACT is the right approach for your specific needs and goals.